 33 Open House Ideas That Will Actually Get You Leads in 2023

 Traditional Open House

-The traditional open house includes some light advertising on real estate websites and placing 10 to 20 directional signs.
-Some balloons, snacks, and bottled water and you’re good to go!
-While it is a very passive way to market your listing, it shows the seller your commitment to sell their home by taking your weekend to promote their home.
+The traditional open house involves getting the word out and placing five to 10 directional signs.
+Some balloons, snacks, and bottled water, and you’re good to go!
+While it is a very passive way to market your listing, it shows the seller your commitment.

 Open House by Appointment

 This option offers a more exclusive feel.
 Instead of having a free-for-all for three hours, direct each interested party to schedule a private tour of the property.
 Each appointment is 15 to 20 minutes within a three- to four-hour period.

 16 Open House Flyer Templates That Get Leads (Free & Paid Examples)

 Of course, open houses are also excellent business development opportunities.
 A free app like Curb Hero can help you capture contact information from visitors and turn them into leads.
 This is a great alternative to paper sign-in sheets where handwriting can be illegible or information may be incomplete.
 Pop all of those new contacts into your customer relationship manager (CRM) and you’ve got some hot new leads!